guighub/Celeste64-Mario/ReadMe.md

-# Celeste 64: Fragments of the Mountain
+# Celeste 64: Fragments of the Mountain (Mario 64 Mod)
-This is the source code and general information for *Celeste 64: Fragments of the Mountain*, a game made by the original Celeste developers in under 2 weeks for Celeste's 6th Anniversary.
-We haven't done a lot of 3D development so much of this is not very optimized, it's coded in libraries mostly intended for 2D games, and we put it all together very, very quickly.
-Consider this similar to a weekend jam game, so experiment and learn at your own risk!
+A Celeste 64 mod that turns Madeline into Mario from Super Mario 64

-You can find prebuilt version of the game on [itch.io](https://maddymakesgamesinc.itch.io/celeste64).
+You can find prebuilt version of the original game on [itch.io](https://maddymakesgamesinc.itch.io/celeste64).

 ### Installation
  - You need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)